BennyS94/Proiect-Licenta-TableTogheter/README.md

 ## Further Documentation

 The repository contains more detailed subsystem notes in `docs/`, plus focused README files for backend, mobile and active data folders.
 Start with [docs/README.md](docs/README.md) if you want the longer technical trail.

+## License

+Copyright © 2026 Șerban Beniamin.
+All rights reserved.

+This project is publicly available for portfolio and educational review purposes.
+See [LICENSE](LICENSE) for details.